Sarah Culvahouse Mills, a seasoned communicator, is The Heritage Foundation’s director of communications and media relations.

 Before first joining Heritage in 2010, she created integrated advocacy campaigns, specializing in media and rebuilding reputations for Powell Tate | Weber Shandwick, the Washington-based communications and public affairs firm.

-Mills was an on-the-record assistant press secretary in the office of first lady Laura Bush, overseeing her regional press advance work and events for two years.
-That portfolio included policy initiatives such as global diplomacy, the Gulf Coast recovery, the Heart Truth campaign’s Red Dress Project, Helping America’s Youth, and the President’s Emergency Plan for AIDS Relief.
+During the administration of President George W. Bush, Mills was an on-the-record assistant press secretary in the office of first lady Laura Bush, overseeing her regional press advance work and events for two years.
+Mills’ portfolio included policy initiatives such as global diplomacy, the Gulf Coast recovery, the Heart Truth campaign’s Red Dress Project, Helping America’s Youth, and the President’s Emergency Plan for AIDS Relief.

-She also was responsible for communications planning and implementation for Mrs. Bush’s social events, including production of the first-ever network morning show in the White House kitchen, media coverage of state and formal dinners, and holiday events such as the White House Easter Egg Roll.
+Mills also was responsible for communications planning and implementation for the first lady’s social events, including production of the first-ever network morning show in the White House kitchen, media coverage of state and formal dinners, and holiday events such as the White House Easter Egg Roll.

-She contributed to the Mount Vernon Gazette-Packet and Alexandria Times as a staff and freelance writer from 1999 through 2008.
+She worked for two newspapers in metropolitan Washington, the Mount Vernon Gazette-Packet and Alexandria Times, as a staff and freelance writer from 1999 through 2008.

-Mills, who was born in Washington, D.C., and grew up in Alexandria, Va., holds a bachelor of arts degree in English language and literature from the University of Virginia.
-She has completed coursework towards a master’s degree in international affairs at Georgetown University.
-She and her husband currently reside with their two sons in Alexandria.
+Mills was born Sarah Culvahouse in Washington, D.C., and grew up in Alexandria, Virginia.
+She holds a bachelor of arts degree in English language and literature from the University of Virginia.

 Mills began a master’s degree in international affairs at Georgetown University, a project that sputtered after her first child joined the world.

 She and her husband Jim and their three children currently reside in Alexandria, Virginia.